Finding Maxima and Minima using Derivatives

 In a smoothly changing function a maximum or minimum is always where the function flattens out (except for a saddle point).

-Where does it flatten out?
+Where is it flat?
 Where the slope is zero.

 Where is the slope zero?
-The Derivative tells us!
+Where the derivative is zero

 Let's dive right in with an example: